All Disaster Recovery Centers (DRCs) are now closed

 The County of Los Angeles (County) has partnered with State and federal assistance to expedite recovery activities and ensure the safe removal of hazardous waste and fire debris from structures and properties damaged by the wildfires.
 There are two phases to this State program:

-Phase I – Hazardous Material Inspection and Removal
+Phase I – Hazardous Material Inspection and Removal - NOW COMPLETED

 On Monday, December 3, the LA County Fire Department alongside teams from the US Environmental Protection Agency (EPA) and the California Department of Toxic Substance Control (DTSC) began assessing and removing household hazardous waste from properties burned by the Woolsey Fire.